-Depending on your residual limb, you need to decide weather you need some sort of padding/cushioning or protection for your stump or not.
+Depending on your residual limb, you need to decide whether you need some sort of padding/cushioning or protection for your stump or not.
 If you have an old liner, great!
 Wear it.
 If you don’t have one, no worries.
 Just use any old pair of comfy trousers and some tape to build up a bit of padding.
 This option is not very stylish, but it does the job.
 Many people I know actually prefer not to add any padding at all.
 But that obviously depends on your very own situation and how sensitive your stump is.
 Just try out what works best for you.
 There is no need for a special climbing foot or so in the beginning.
 At least not until you are sure you will actually climb regularly and are willing to invest in your own gear.
 I will get to special climbing prostheses later on.

 Find a coach and instructor you feel comfortable with and who is willing to change his or her usual approach to meet your needs and - potentially - anxieties.
 If you have an experienced climber among your friends, someone you trust, someone who helps you make the first move - great.
 That is often a great way of making the first move.
 If not, just call your local climbing wall or the local chapter of the mountain club etc. and explain your situation and that you are looking for a coach.
 In recent years more and more climbing walls and clubs have been exposed to the need of adaptive climbers.
 So many are trying their level best to increase in-house capacities to offer introductions to climbers with special needs.